 2. Correct Slippage

 Your dentures will slip occasionally when you sneeze, cough, laugh, or smile.
 When you feel your dentures slipping, gently bite down and swallow.
-Doing this will help you discretely adjust your dentures while in public.
+Doing this will help you discretely adjust them while in public.

-If you notice your dentures slipping more than usual, you’ll need to schedule an appointment with our family dentists as soon as possible.
+If you notice they are slipping more than usual, you’ll need to schedule an appointment with our family dentists as soon as possible.
 We’ll be able to adjust the fit of your dentures so they look natural and fit comfortably.

 3. Don’t Let Them Dry Out

-When your dentures aren’t in your mouth, they should be submerged in a glass of water or cleanser.
+When they aren’t in your mouth, they should be submerged in a glass of water or cleanser.
 While natural teeth are constantly bathed in saliva, you’ll need to make sure you never let your full or partial dentures dry out lest they crack and warp.

 4. Brush Them Normally

-Brushlike you would natural ones.
-If you have , you’ll need to make sure you also take care of the remaining teeth in your smile by brushing twice a day and flossing once daily.
+Brush denture teeth like you would natural ones.
+If you have partials, you’ll need to make sure you also take care of the remaining teeth in your smile by brushing twice a day and flossing once daily.

 If you don’t brush your dentures, bacteria will build up on the surface and give you bad breath.
-Neglecting denture care can also discolor or stain your false teeth.
-Our dentists will make sure you understand how to care for your new dentures before leaving our office so you can take control of your oral health.
+Neglecting to can also discolor or stain your false teeth.
+Our dentists will make sure you understand how to care for them before leaving our office so you can take control of your oral health.

 5. Take Care of Your Gums